 The train journey between North Macedonia’s and Kosovo’s capital takes about 3 hours.

 Self-Drive From Skopje To Pristina

 If you’re looking for a way to get from Skopje to Pristina to offer more freedom than buses or trains, nothing’s better than renting a car.
 With your own set of wheels, you can go, stop and do as you please.
 For example, a side trip to one of the fantastic Kosovo national parks is highly recommended.

 The drive from Skopje to Pristina is a piece of cake.
 Without any detours, it’s only 90 kilometers.
 From the North Macedonian capital, you’ll be at the Kosovar border in 30 minutes, after which it’s about 1 hour to Pristina.

-If you rent your car with a major reputable rental agency, they’ll make sure you won’t have any insurance issues at the border.
-Do double-check with them, though, that they actually allow you to take a rental car across international borders in the Balkans.
+If you rent your car with a reputable rental agency, they’ll ensure you won’t have any insurance issues at the border.
+Double-check with them, though, that they allow you to take a rental car across international borders in the Balkans.
 Some companies might not.

 Entering And Leaving Kosovo Legally

-If you’re just traveling between Skopje and Pristina as short trips, returning the same way, there will be zero issues, though.
+If you’re traveling between Skopje and Pristina as short trips, returning the same way, there will be zero issues.

 Do you have experience traveling from Skopje to Pristina or from Pristina to Skopje?
 Tell everyone about your trip in the comments below!